Oil and Gas Terms Beginning with “W” — Page 3

 The volume of produced fluid per unit of time.
 Read more →

-The maintenance procedures performed on an oil or gas well after the well has been completed and production from the reservoir has begun.
-Well service activities are generally conducted to maintain or enhance the well… Read more →
+Well servicing is the maintenance and intervention procedures performed on an oil or gas well after the well has been completed and production from the reservoir has begun — providing the operational management that… Read more →

 (noun) Any treatment performed on a well to restore or enhance its productivity or injectivity beyond the natural capacity of the formation.
 Well stimulation techniques include hydraulic fracturing, matrix acidising,… Read more →